simonitalia/asteroid-radar/README.md

 - Asteroid Objects / Data
   - every time asteroid JSON objects are fetched and returned, the database is updated by inserting all new (unique) asteroid objects
-  - Database is updated via a API fetch request each time the app launches and in the Background via Work Manager
+  - room database is updated via API fetch request each time the app launches and in the Background via Work Manager

 - Picture of the Day
   - picture of the day is not stored in the database (no requirement to do so)